mohammedalhaq/spotify-social/README.md

 # spotify-social

-An website that compiles a list of the user's top artists and top tracks.
+n website that compiles a list of the user's top artists and top tracks.

 Requires a Spotify account to receive results.